hoboroots/masked_face_classification/README.md

 ## Presentation

-For more detail about this project can be found in this [Slide format](https://docs.google.com/presentation/d/1lhoT7nwMqcDaze_fCHscIxv8dQY-PGUUmW9yoF_b6wo/edit?usp=sharing).
+For more details about this project, you can find it in this [Slide](https://docs.google.com/presentation/d/1lhoT7nwMqcDaze_fCHscIxv8dQY-PGUUmW9yoF_b6wo/).

 ### Authors